Discover Log Shipping: 10 Best Practices

 Configure the original primary as the new secondary.

-Set up log shipping from the newly promoted primary server (earlier, it was secondary) to the original server.
+Set up LS from the newly promoted primary server (earlier, it was secondary) to the original server.

 Step 4: Update the Application Connection Strings.